Vitrified Diamond Grinding Wheels for Aspheric Lenses

 Core Drills for Automotive Glass Drilling

-This core drill is used for drilling holes in automotive glass, which plays an important role in improving automobile safety.
-It is equipped with a seamer section that drills holes and performs chamfering at the same time.
+This is a core drill designed for drilling holes in automotive glass, which plays a crucial role in improving vehicle safety.
+It features a chamfering section that performs chamfering simultaneously with drilling, helping to streamline the manufacturing process.

 Diamond Scriber

-This tool is used for cutting hard and brittle materials such as compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide) and sapphire.
-There are also types in which rough diamonds are processed into a conical shape (1-point) or 2-, 3-, 4-, or 8-point cutting edges, depending on the application.
-Since no grinding fluid is used, no processing facilities are required, and the narrow scribe line allows a large number of "inserts" to be taken.
-Chipping during breaking is less likely to occur than when using a cutter, and the optimum "point" shape can be selected.
+These tools are used for cutting hard, brittle materials such as compound semiconductors (gallium arsenide, gallium phosphide, indium phosphide) and sapphire.
+Some types feature rough diamond that has been machined into a conical shape (1-point) or into cutting edges with 2, 3, 4, or 8 points, depending on the application.
+Since no grinding fluid is used, no processing facilities are required, and the fine scribing line allows for a high number of “chips” to be obtained.Compared to standard cutters, chipping during breaking is minimized, and you can select the optimal “point” shape.